School Development Fund

 The School Development Fund is entirely independent of the PTFA/Friends whose fundraising activities also play an important part in supporting the School.
 The School has a separate fund to manage monies collected for specific activities; school trips and swimming lessons, for example.
 Each fund has a role to play in financing the work of the School.

 As a charitable trust and Gift Aid claimant we must keep full records of all donations.
 These records also help us to assist you with any confidential queries.
 We have, however, condensed the forms to a single A4 sheet and hope that this is clearer for you.

 I am not sure if I am contributing/if my contributions are up to date?

-Please contact the Governors’ Fund Administrator, Dee Simson via the school or directly by email at [email protected].
-Dee is our Local Authority Governor.
+Please contact the School Development Fund Administrator, Mel Fane, via the school or directly by email at [email protected].

 What if I have another child at the school?